MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### Readability

+Defining variables can make it easier to understand the purpose and function of different parts of a query.

-In the following query, a let statement separates out the parts of the query expression in the previous `join` example.
-The results are unchanged.
+In the following query, a let statement separates out the parts of the query expression in the previous `join` example that filter the `StormEvents` table by `EventType`.
+This separation makes it easier to understand the overall purpose of the query, which is to find the distinct states where both lightning and avalanche events occurred.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA5WOsQ6DMBBDd77C4jeqDB26sZUfiOBErg1OlZyoKvHxRCAxtFM338l+dhRDp1MwKqe7pTwXOOzitgitYMU7SBbsZ/95CZxDe2baSxMr47r46DkE+YNxZirje0Oz4pGUeCpHp6Tkn4rE2uFNqnXUYsrBjscGj91by9QAAAA=" target="_blank">Run the query</a>